 - Exercise regularly.
 Exercise is a natural stress buster and anxiety reliever.
 To achieve the maximum benefit, aim for at least 30 minutes of aerobic exercise on most days.

 - Get enough sleep.
-A lack of sleep can exacerbate anxious thoughts and feelings, so try to get 7 to 9 hours of quality sleep a night.
+A lack of sleep can exacerbate anxious thoughts and feelings, so try to get seven to nine hours of quality sleep a night.

 When to seek professional help for anxiety disorders

 While self-help coping strategies for anxiety can be very effective, if your worries, fears, or anxiety attacks have become so great that they’re causing extreme distress or disrupting your daily routine, it is important to seek professional help.

 If you’re experiencing a lot of physical anxiety symptoms, consider getting a medical checkup.
 Your doctor can check to make sure that your anxiety isn’t caused by a medical condition, such as a thyroid problem, hypoglycemia, or asthma.
 Since certain drugs and supplements can cause anxiety, your doctor will also want to know about any prescriptions, over-the-counter medications, herbal remedies, and recreational drugs you’re taking.